appliedfm/growth-data/README.md

 2. Data is added to the [`data` branch](https://github.com/appliedfm/growth-data/tree/data).
 3. Docs are rendered in the [`docs` branch](https://github.com/appliedfm/growth-data/tree/docs).

+This flow has the benefit of automatically tracking data lineage: for any given datum, it is easy to determine which version of the tool generated it.
+It also ensures that each data-fetch operation uses the latest version of the tool.

 [Check the network](https://github.com/appliedfm/growth-data/network) to see the current relationship between these branches.

 ## Getting the data